Pravesh-Sudha/100-Days-of-Code/README.md

 - CallData key word
 - Looping in Solidity

+### Day 34: Complete Web3 Bootcamp to get you a High Paying JOB in 2023 Part-4
+- Payable
+- Sending Ether
+- Random Numbers
+- if-else statements
+- Writing your own Smart Contract

-_... continue updating log for each day ..._
+... continue updating log for each day ..._

 ## Connect